In This Article

 Sometimes companies offer restricted stocks in addition to, or instead of, employee stock options.
 The two most common types are restricted stock units (RSUs) and restricted stock awards (RSAs).
 An RSU is when an employer agrees to provide shares of the company at a future date when specific criteria is met.
 An RSA is similar, except the shares can be purchased right away on the day that they’re granted.

-Employee stock options are becoming a more popular way for companies to attract and keep employees.
-They can be a great perk, but be sure to evaluate whether or not they’ll work for you.
-Take the time to do your research and see if the stock is worth the investment.
+Many employers are leveraging employee stock options as a benefit to attract talent and boost employee retention.
+They can be a great perk, but be sure to evaluate whether or not they’ll work for you and your investment goals.